-Solvency II purposes: Financial Statements purposes: For Solvency II purposes, other assets includes: 1) Current tax assets, valued at face value.
-2) Amounts due to be received from the risk equalisation fund 3) Amounts due to be received from other debtors For Financial Statements purposes, other assets includes the three items as described for Solvency II.
-In addition, for Financial Statements purposes other assets includes: Accrued income valued based on the amount expected to be received or earned in the future, included in Investments under Solvency II.
-Deferred risk equalisation expenses and future risk equalisation receipts, reflected in the premium provision under Solvency II.
+Solvency II purposes: Financial Statements purposes: For Solvency purposes, ot assets include her For Financial Statements purposes, other assets includes the two items as described for Solvency II. to be from t equal fund nts due received the risk isation In addition, for Financial Statements purposes other assets includes: > Accrued income valued based on the amount expected to be received or earned in the future, included in Investments under Solvency II. , > Deferred risk equalisation expenses and future risk equalisation receipts, reflected in the premium provision under Solvency II.